gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/steam_troubleshooting.md

 As a basic set, this is `{{Pkg|libva}}`{=mediawiki} and `{{Pkg|lib32-libva}}`{=mediawiki}.
 Intel graphics users will also require both `{{Pkg|libva-intel-driver}}`{=mediawiki} and `{{Pkg|lib32-libva-intel-driver}}`{=mediawiki}.

-For more information about vaapi see [hardware video acceleration](hardware_video_acceleration "hardware video acceleration"){.wikilink}.
+For more information about vaapi see [hardware video acceleration](hardware_video_acceleration "wikilink").

 It may also be necessary to remove the steam runtime version of libva, in order to force it to use system libraries.
 The current library in use can be found by using: